mattdp/partreach/config/jekyll/_posts/2013-10-23-dfm-tips-for-3d-printing.markdown

 Rob

 <div class="footer">
-    Note: SupplyBetter has no affiliation with any 3D printing company.
+    SupplyBetter's mission is to find the best supplier match for your manufacturing needs.
 The opinions expressed in this post are the author's alone.
 </div>